-I have taught widely on African history, imperial history and global history for both undergraduate and postgraduate students at the University of Oxford, Stanford University, University of Zambia and the University of the Free State.
-I currently supervise MA students at Leiden University.
+I have taught widely on African history, imperial history and global history for both undergraduate and postgraduate students at Leiden University, University of Oxford, Stanford University, University of Zambia and the University of the Free State.

 University of the Free State